fission/blog.fission.io/content/posts/prometheus.md

 key-value pairs (called labels).
 You can query time series by these labels.

-Prometheus operates on a "pull" model -- Fission exposes a set of metrics, and Prometheus samples these metrics every minute or so.
+Prometheus operates on a "pull" model -- Fission exposes a set of metrics, and Prometheus samples these metrics at regular intervals (once a minute by default).

 ## Using Fission's Prometheus Metrics